Why Sound Baths Are the New Wellness Trend

 Here are a few examples of how people in our community use them:

-• To help with sleep: Several members say attending an evening sound bath resets their nervous system for better rest.
+To help with sleep: Several members say attending an evening sound bath helps them transition into a more restful state.

-It’s not surprising that more people are exploring sound as a way to boost emotional and mental health — much like daily meditation helps improve mental wellbeing.
+It’s not surprising that more people are exploring sound as a way to support emotional and mental well-being — much like daily meditation can support mental wellbeing.

 How to Make Sound Part of Your Wellness Practice